Thermally modified wood has grown rapidly in popularity, since the technology was first commercialised in the 1990′s.

 In the image above, standard pine is shown on the left, thermally modified pine is on the right.

-During the thermal modification process, many of the extractives are “cooked” out of the wood so that there is little chance of ‘resin bleed’ in service.
-This, combined with a degrading of the hemicellulose (sugar compound) in the wood, means that the conditions for fungal growth are almost eliminated.
+During the thermal modification process, many of the extractives are “cooked” out of the wood so that there is reduced chance of ‘resin bleed’ in service.
+This, combined with a degrading of the hemicellulose (sugar compound) in the wood, means that the conditions for fungal growth are greatly reduced.

 As a result the durability of softwoods like radiata pine is increased to equivalent of H3 level – providing a 30 year expected service life in above ground vertical (cladding) applications.
 As an added advantage, thermal insulation properties are improved by around 20%.